 Regulations

-Agricultural uses and activities are defined in chapter 9 and may be allowed by shoreline environment designation as listed in Table 1, and shall be subject to the regulations of Table 2 and the regulations listed below.
+Agricultural uses and activities are defined in Section 9 and may be allowed by shoreline environment designation as listed in Table 1, and shall be subject to the regulations of Table 2 and the regulations listed below.

 A. Agricultural development shall conform to applicable state and federal policies and regulations.